HebronShanko/C-and-.NET-Assignments/README.md

 The 21 Card Game, is a well known casino game that requaired a well put together logics and senerios to create the game.

-The Car Insurance is a Web App that will create a insurance qoute based on user input.
+The Car Insurance is a Web App that will create a insurance quote based on user input.